4th-earth/site-fourth-earth/site-raw/content.md

 These are the rules as written for 4th Earth [.rules as written](RAW) a framework for creating [.table-top role playing games](TTRPGs).

-4th Earth is designed for collaborative storytelling (and home brewing) from the mundane, theatre of the absurd, to the fanciful and super-heroic.
-Whether you're solo-adventuring or in a group, 4th Earth gives you a set of simple mechanics to keep the mystery and unknown alive.

-Players personify one or more Characters who interact with the Setting and other Characters.
-Those interactions are given a [Difficulty Rating](#difficulty-rating).
-The Difficulty Rating and Proficiency Ranks are used to create a Dice Pool, which is rolled to resolve the interaction and determine if it was successful or not.
-Life Batteries are used to determine the life and health of the Character and MAY be used to adjust the Difficulty Rating of an interaction.

-4th Earth is created with following values in mind:

-1. **Additive over reductive.** Players should be able to start from a simple foundation and add to it, instead of starting from an "everything and the kitchen sink" place and reducing.
-2. **Narrative over simulation.** Players should be able to focus on creating engaging stories without strictly replicating reality.
-3. **Flow over grinding.** Players should be able to get lost in their story and actions without performing repetitive tasks.
-4. **Power ceilings over threat escalation.** Saved the town, saved the country, saved the world, saved the universe, what next?
-5. **Progressive disclosure over saturation.** Players should be able to start playing having never read the rules or specification and learn as they go.

 4th Earth RAW uses the key words described in [Key words for use in RFCs to Indicate Requirement Levels](https://datatracker.ietf.org/doc/html/rfc2119):

 - MUST, REQUIRED, or SHALL;